-While not always required, surgery is often the best treatment options for dogs suffering from Intervertebral Disc Disease.
+While not always required, surgery is often the best treatment option for dogs suffering from Intervertebral Disc Disease.
 Our Long Island specialist vets share treatment options for IVDD in dogs.

-The intervertebral disc is a gelatinous inner substance surrounded by a ring of fibrous tissue.
-These discs allow the spine flexibility and help to cushion the load on the spine whenever your dog is doing activities such as jumping or running.
+The intervertebral discs are found between the vertebrae and are comprised of a gelatinous inner substance surrounded by a ring of fibrous tissue.
+Intervertebral discs give the spine flexibility and help to cushion the load to the spine whenever your dog is doing movements such as running or jumping.

 What is IVDD?